PacktPublishing/Vue.js-3-Design-Patterns-and-Best-Practices/README.md

 ### To install a project

-Withing the project folder, install the dependencies with:
+Within the project folder, install the dependencies with:

 `npm install`